-The percent share of positions analysed on the basis of non-financial criteria will be permanently higher than:
+The percent share of positions analysed on the basis of non-financial criteria will be permanently higher than: i.
+90% of the portion of net assets invested in equities issued by companies with a market capitalisation of over EUR 10 billion that have their registered office in a developed country, debt securities and money market instruments with an investment grade credit rating, and sovereign debt issued by developed countries;

-- i.
-90% of the portion of net assets invested in equities issued by companies with a market capitalisation of over EUR 10 billion that have their registered office in a developed country, debt securities and money market instruments with an investment grade credit rating, and sovereign debt issued by developed countries; - ii.
-75% of the portion of net assets invested in equities issued by companies with a market capitalisation of less than EUR 10 billion or with their registered office located in an emerging country and debt securities and money market instruments with a high-yield credit rating. - o The rating of the portfolio, with regard to non-financial criteria, is higher than the rating of the initial investment universe.
+ii.
+75% of the portion of net assets invested in equities issued by companies with a market capitalisation of less than EUR 10 billion or with their registered office located in an emerging country, debt securities and money market instruments with a high-yield credit rating, and sovereign debt issued by emerging countries. o The ESG rating of the portfolio, with regard to non-financial criteria, is higher than the rating of the initial investment universe.